Bit array: Language support

+Bit arrays are widely supported in programming languages, either through dedicated interfaces or more general bit manipulation capabilities.

 The APL programming language fully supports bit arrays of arbitrary shape and size as a Boolean datatype distinct from integers.
 All major implementations (Dyalog APL, APL2, APL Next, NARS2000, Gnu APL, etc.) pack the bits densely into whatever size the machine word is.
 Bits may be accessed individually via the usual indexing notation (for example, A[3]) as well as through all of the usual primitive functions and operators where they are often operated on using a special case algorithm such as summing the bits via a table lookup of bytes.